• The mediator you hire to guide you through the divorce process is just as important as the decision to use mediation itself.

 Choosing a mediator to handle your divorce is a very personal matter.
 And there are a lot of things to consider when deciding who to hire.

 If you want a competent and highly skilled mediator to guide you through your divorce, don't settle by simply wondering, "Should I find any family mediator near me?"
-Instead, seek out and choose to work with Joe Dillon and Equitable Mediation .
+Instead, seek out and choose to work with Joe Dillon and Equitable Mediation.

-In addition to providing flat-fee services, there are hundreds of other reasons why working with Equitable Mediation is the best decision you can make if you are going to mediate your divorce.
+Working with Equitable Mediation is the best decision you can make if you are going to mediate your divorce.

 Divorce-Mediator-Joe-Dillon-Divorce-Coach-Cheryl-Dillon-350